Marco Ferrante: International career

 Ferrante made one appearance with the Italy national under-21 football team in 1992, in a friendly match against Egypt on 10 July.
 He was included in the Italian squad that took part at the 1992 Summer Olympic games in Barcelona, but he failed to make appearance throughout the tournament.
 He was never capped for Italy at senior level.

 Post-playing career

 After retirement, he became a football agent.
-In June 2019, he was appointed general manager of Serie D club FC Messina.
+In June 2019, he was appointed general manager of Serie D club Messina.